MikeDigitize/lazy/README.md

 const lazy = new LazyLoad('.lazy-image');
 ```

 Lazy images require a `data-lazy-src` attribute specifying the image path to load.
 The image's `src` attribute can be omitted or left empty.
-Note that omitting the `src` is technically invalid HTML, but some older browsers make a server request if the `src` is set to an empty string so omitting is the preferred approach.
+Note that omitting the `src` is technically invalid HTML, but some older browsers make a HTTP request if the `src` is set to an empty string so omitting is probably the safest approach.

 ```html
 <img data-lazy-src="images/my-lazy-loading-image.png">